-37. SB 302 authorizes "the Attorney General" to bring suit seeking "[r]estitution," "[c]ompensatory and punitive damages," "attorney's fees" and "costs," and "[a]ny other appropriate relief."
-Id. §3930(f)(3)-(6).
-The Attorney General may also seek "[a]n order providing for abatement of the nuisance at the expense of the firearm industry member."
-Id. §3930(f)(2).
-Last but not least, the Attorney General may seek an "injunction prohibiting the firearm industry member from continuing the conduct" that gave rise to the nuisance or "doing any acts in furtherance of th[at] conduct," id. §3930(f)(1), even if the relevant conduct occurred entirely out of state, will continue to occur entirely out of state, and was and is protected by the Constitution and/or necessary to ensure that law-abiding citizens may exercise their constitutional rights.
+- 34. A1765 authorizes "the Attorney General" to bring suit seeking "restitution; damages; reasonable attorneys' fees, filing fees, and reasonable costs of suit."
+Id. §2C:58-35(c).
+The Attorney General may also seek "[a]n order providing for abatement of the nuisance at the expense of the defendant."
+Id.
+Last but not least, the Attorney General may seek "an injunction prohibiting the gun industry member from continuing th[e] conduct" that gave rise to the nuisance "or doing any acts in furtherance thereof," id., even if the relevant conduct occurred entirely out of state, will continue to occur entirely out of state, and was and is protected by the Constitution and/or necessary to ensure that law-abiding citizens may exercise their constitutional rights. - 35.
+The statute gives the Attorney General broad oversight authority.
+Whenever "the Attorney General believes it is in the public interest that an investigation should be made to ascertain whether a gun industry member has in fact engaged in, is engaging in, or is about to engage in conduct that violates [the statute], the Attorney General may" require the gun industry member to, among other things, submit testimony under oath, produce documents, turn over records for the Attorney General's impoundment, and more.
+Id. §2C:58-35(d).